vercel/hazel/readme.md

 - `INTERVAL`: Refreshes the cache every x minutes ([restrictions](https://developer.github.com/changes/2012-10-14-rate-limit-changes/))
 - `NODE_ENV`: Should always be "production", which ensures that only required dependencies are installed
-- `PRE`: When defined with a value of `1`, only prereleases will be cached
+- `PRE`: When defined with a value of `1`, only pre-releases will be cached
+- `TOKEN`: Your GitHub token (for private repos)
+- `URL`: The server's URL (for private repos - when running on [Now](https://zeit.co/now), this field is filled with the URL of the deployment automatically)

 ## Statistics